Rauan-7/tabuleiro-dama/README.md

 **Jogadores**

-- ⛂ Peça preta
+- ⛂ Peça preta rauan
-- ⛀ Peça branca
+- ⛀ Peça branca lucas